mountassirJerrari/asci_art/README.md

 height (number): The desired height of the output image in characters. mode (boolean, optional): Use an extended character set if true, or a basic set if false.
 Default is false. inversion (boolean, optional): Reverse the order of characters for artistic effect if true.
 Default is false.
-License
-This project is licensed under the MIT License.
-Feel free to use and modify it for your own needs.